 Have you ever heard of a Scandinavian tomte?
 It's kind of like a cross between a brownie and Santa Claus, and is a popular motif in Sweden, Norway and Denmark around the holidays.
+This tutorial shows you how easy it is to make these tomte Christmas ornaments and gift toppers.

 They remind me of gnomes (and I love gnomes) in appearance, and I've always wanted to make some tomte Christmas ornaments for our tree.
 I finally decided that this was the year!